looker-open-source/looker_deployer/README.md

 6. Role to Group
 7. User Attributes

+If you have externally manged groups, you will need to ensure you update for SAML/LDAP is done prior to Group in Group.

 ## Model Sets Deployment

 This command allows for the migration of model sets across instances.